jhegemann/Muonbase/README.md

 General Purpose Persistent In-Memory JSON Document Database Server

 # Essentials
-* Fast lookups - Templated in-memory b+ tree data structure
+* Fast lookups - Templated in-memory B+ tree data structure
-* No special drivers - Http rest interface
+* No special drivers - HTTP REST interface
-* Small footprint - Single-threaded epoll http server
+* Small footprint - Single-threaded epoll HTTP server
-* Few dependencies - Coded from scratch in vanilla c/c++
+* Few dependencies - Coded from scratch in vanilla C++
 * Concise codebase - Easy to understand and fully transparent
-* Seamless integration - Json as data exchange format
+* Seamless integration - JSON as data exchange format
 * Persistence - Tree snapshot and write-ahead-log on disk
 * Automated testing - Load scenario with random inserts and erasures

 # Upcoming
 * Queries
 * Indexing
-* Sharding
 * Encryption
 * Compression
+* Sharding

 # Disclaimer
 Muonbase is far from being perfect and it explicitly does not claim to be so.
 However, it is written